grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **fix**:

-1. Ensure shuffle-sharding is enabled in the Cortex cluster
+1. Ensure shuffle-sharding is enabled in the Mimir cluster
 1. Assuming shuffle-sharding is enabled, scaling up ingesters will lower the number of tenants per ingester.
 However, the effect of this change will be visible only after `-blocks-storage.tsdb.close-idle-tsdb-timeout` period so you may have to temporarily increase the limit

 ### CortexDistributorReachingInflightPushRequestLimit